Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ---
 title: "React Tutorial: A Comprehensive Guide to Learning React JS in 2020"
-description: "From Zero to deploy, you will learn everything about React JS and build a modern application in this React tutorial series."
+description: "In this React tutorial, you will learn the React JS fundamentals.
+Besides, you will be able to build React application and deploy on the web."
 category: "React"
 datePublished: "2020-01-27 10:27:00"
-dateUpdated: "2020-03-08 10:27:00"
+dateUpdated: "2020-03-19 10:27:00"
 featured: "./images/react-tutorial-for-beginners.png"
 tags: ["react", "reactjs"]
 ---